August full blue moon: The supermoon and its effects on all the zodiac signs

 Taurus (20 April – 20 May)

-This is a great time for the Taureans because their love life will flourish and how!
+This is a great time for the Taureans because their love life will flourish.
 New romantic connections might be established, and those already in a relationship will see their bonds strengthen.
 This sign, symbolised by the celestial bull, will be lucky in love this full moon.

 Gemini (21 May – 20 June)